Shun acts capable of leading you to failure - Hon charges youths – The Sun Nigeria

 Pro-Chancellor of the Benue State University (BSU), Chief Sebastine Hon (SAN) has charged youths to shun acts that are capable of leading them to failure.

-The legal luminary stated this at his Gboko residence while receiving an award of excellence in the legal practice and services to humanity presented to him by a non-governmental organization known as Social Media Digest Summit.(SMDS)
+The legal luminary stated this at his Gboko residence in Benue State while receiving an award of excellence in the legal practice and services to humanity presented to him by a non-governmental organisation known as Social Media Digest Summit (SMDS).

-Hon who stated that education, hard work, and fear of God are necessities for success, recalled how his parents denied themselves of clothing and luxuries to ensure him and his siblings acquire education.
+Hon, who stated that education, hard work and fear of God are necessities for success, recalled how his parents denied themselves of clothing and luxuries to enable him and his siblings to acquire education.

-Wuese who noted that Hon truly deserved the award, listed his numerous contributions to communities and humanity include installation of boleholes across the communities, building of schools for training of youths, as well as job creation for the teaming youths among others.
+Wuese who noted that Hon truly deserved the award, listed his numerous contributions to communities and humanity including installation of boreholes across the communities, building of schools for training of youths, as well as job creation for the youths, among others.

 Leave a Reply